 Car Insurance Costs by Driver Profile

-Certain factors — such as age, gender, and credit score — affect car insurance rates because they often correlate to varying degrees of risk.
+Certain factors — such as age, gender, and credit history — affect car insurance rates because they often correlate to varying degrees of risk.

 Young drivers — particularly those below age 25 — are statistically more prone to accidents and risky driving behaviors.
 As a result, insurance companies generally charge higher premiums for this age group.